 Self-employment tax is additional to the ordinary income tax on earned income.
 It is also a regressive tax because it places a greater tax burden on lower-income taxpayers.
 Only refundable tax credits — earned income credit, additional child tax credit, and the adoption credit — can lower the self-employment tax liability.
 However, because most tax credits are nonrefundable, they cannot be applied to the self-employment tax.

 Moreover, even the effective SE tax rate is higher on lower income people than it is for higher income taxpayers, because of the SE tax deduction.
-The highest effective self-employment tax rate is paid by those who earn the threshold amount that makes them ineligible for the earned income credit, which, for 2012, is $13,980 for a single taxpayer, and those who earn the Social Security income tax cap, which for 2012, is $110,100, pay the lowest rate.
+The highest effective self-employment tax rate is paid by those who earn the threshold amount that makes them ineligible for the earned income credit, which, for 2012, is $13,980 for a single taxpayer, and those whose earnings are within the Social Security income tax base, which for 2012, is $110,100, pay the lowest rate.

 |Lowest Income for which Single Taxpayer Becomes Ineligible for EIC||$13,980|